zacbre/Audio2Net/README.md

 # Audio2Net
-A networked audio application to send audio from one PC to another
+A networked audio application to send audio from one PC to another with extremely low latency.

 To have your PC not output any audio from the speakers, use the following software: https://vb-audio.com/Cable/index.htm